reactjs/react.dev/src/content/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024.md

 We [previously shared](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) that we were exploring solutions for sending data from the client to the server with Server Actions, so that you can execute database mutations and implement forms.
 During development, we extended these APIs to support data handling in client-only applications as well.

-We refer to this broader collection of features as simply "Actions":
+We refer to this broader collection of features as simply "Actions".
+Actions allow you to pass a function to DOM elements such as [`<form/>`](/reference/react-dom/components/form):

 ```js
 <form action={search}>